Alexandros Papagos: Military career

 Upper part of Papagos ceremonial uniform, Athens War Museum.

 Alexandros Papagos was born in Athens on 9 December 1883.
 His father was Major General Leonidas Papagos from the island of Syros, who occupied senior posts during his military career, including Director of Personnel at the War Ministry and aide-de-camp to the King.
 His mother was Maria Averoff, daughter of the politician Dimitrios Averoff and niece of the magnate George Averoff.
 As a result, Alexandros Papagos was born into the Greek social elite, with close ties to the royal palace.
 He initially entered the Law School of the University of Athens, but soon switched to a military career.
 In 1902 he entered the Brussels Military Academy and followed it up with studies at the Cavalry Application School at Ypres.
 He was commissioned as a cavalry second lieutenant in the Hellenic Army on 15 July 1906.
 In 1911 he married Maria Kallinski, the daughter of Lt.
 General Andreas Kallinskis-Roïdis.

 Promoted to lieutenant in 1911, Papagos participated in the Balkan Wars of 1912–13 attached to the field headquarters of the Crown Prince, and from 1913, King Constantine.
 In 1913 he was promoted to captain.
 After the Balkan Wars, he served in the 1st Cavalry Regiment and the staff of III Army Corps.
-Promoted to major in 1916, he was appointed as chief of staff of the Cavalry Brigade.
+Promoted to major in 1916, he was appointed chief of staff of the Cavalry Brigade.
 A confirmed monarchist, he was dismissed from the army in 1917 as a result of the National Schism.
 Under the 1917–1920 government of Eleftherios Venizelos, Papagos was sent to internal exile in Ios, Thira, Milos, and Crete.

 He was recalled to active service in 1920 following the electoral victory of the monarchist parties, with the retroactive rank of lieutenant colonel, serving once more as chief of staff of the Cavalry Brigade and of the Cavalry Division during the Asia Minor Campaign against the Turkish National Movement of Mustafa Kemal.
 After the disastrous defeat of the Greek army in August 1922 and the subsequent outbreak of a military revolt, he was once more dismissed from the army, but was recalled in 1926, with the rank of colonel.
-In 1927 he was appointed as commander of the 1st Cavalry Division.
+In 1927 he was appointed commander of the 1st Cavalry Division.
 Promoted to major general in 1930, in 1931, he was named Deputy Chief of the Hellenic Army General Staff.
 In 1933–35 he served as Inspector of Cavalry, followed by commands of the I and III Army Corps.
 He was promoted to Lt.
 General in 1935.